eserie/wax-ml/README.md

 ## Development

-You can contribute to WAX-ML by asking questions, proposing practical use cases or by contributing to the code or the documentation.
-You can have a look at our [Contributing Guidelines](https://github.com/eserie/wax-ml/CONTRIBUTING.md) and [Developer Documentation](https://wax-ml.readthedocs.io/en/latest/developer.html) .
+You can contribute to WAX-ML by asking questions, proposing practical use cases, or by contributing to the code or the documentation.
+You can have a look at our [Contributing
+Guidelines](https://github.com/eserie/wax-ml/CONTRIBUTING.md) and [Developer
+Documentation](https://wax-ml.readthedocs.io/en/latest/developer.html) .